translate/pootle/docs/features/offline.rst

 sidebar in Pootle's overview page.
 To import simply click the "Upload translations" link and select the file you wish to upload.

+.. versionchanged:: 2.7.1

+If a string has been translated on Pootle and changed in your uploaded file then your change will still be uploaded but it will be converted into a suggestion which you can resolve in Pootle.

-.. warning:: If there are any errors in the upload then Pootle will warn you and the file will be rejected.
+.. note:: If there are any errors in the upload then Pootle will warn you and the file will be rejected.

-   The most likely reason would be someone translating online while you are working offline.
-So be sure to communicate with your team if you will be working offline.